What’s Legal? Employer’s Guide to Labor Laws on Lateness

 Speaking generally, since employment relationships are classified as “at-will,” employers can dismiss employees for lateness without fear of consequence.
 However, if a disgruntled worker incites legal action, the employer must be able to prove that their choice was made without prejudice or discrimination.

 Make a point to document the transgressions so that you have them on-record, should you need to reference the incidents at a future date.
-Collective bargaining agreements or employee contracts may also affect the conditions and circumstances under which employees can be let go.
+Collective bargaining agreements or employment contracts may also affect the conditions and circumstances under which employees can be let go.
 It isn’t likely that such agreements would specifically touch upon tardiness, though.

 How to do it right